 GASB 75 assumes the liability is solely the obligation of the employer, because they benefit from employee services.
 OPEB contributions come from these employers and health care plan enrollees which pay a portion of the health care costs in the form of a monthly premium.
 The Ohio revised Code permits, but does not require the retirement systems to provide healthcare to eligible benefit recipients.
-Any change to benefits or funding could significantly affect the net OPEB liability.
-Resulting adjustments to the net OPEB liability would be effective when the changes are legally enforceable.
+Any change to benefits or funding could significantly affect the net OPEB liability and net OPEB asset.
+Resulting adjustments to the net OPEB liability and net OPEB asset would be effective when the changes are legally enforceable.
 The retirement systems may allocate a portion of the employer contributions to provide for these OPEB benefits.